 All aspects of the app should be tested.
 Developers will need to check it across different devices (iPhone, iWatch, iPad, iPod, etc.) as the points like screen resolution, processors, battery life and memory will be different and can significantly affect how the app runs.
 They also test functionality (Do all the functions work well?), handling and loading time (Will it slow down if traffic increases?), and UX (How easy is it to use?).
 In addition to the above-mentioned issues, developers review crash reports seeing what should be fixed.

 Let’s briefly review some types of testing applied in the process of mobile app creation.

 Functional testing.
 It is the most basic test for any application to ensure that it is working according to the defined requirements and there are no functions missed in the process of interaction.

 Performance testing.
-This type covers client application performance, server performance and network performance.
-For example, it checks the performance specifications and behavior of the app under certain conditions such as low battery, bad network coverage, low available memory and etc.
+This type covers client application performance, server performance, and network performance.
+For example, it checks the performance specifications and behavior of the app under certain conditions such as the low battery, bad network coverage, low available memory and etc.